KxSystems/docs-v1/docs/interfaces/with-r.md

 ## Calling q from R

-### R client for kdb+ (a.k.a.
-Q Server for R)
+### rkdb: R client for kdb+

 Users who are comfortable in R connecting to a q database to extract partially analyzed data into R for further local manipulation, analysis and display.
-Follow [Installation instructions](https://github.com/KxSystems/qserver#installation).
-Currently, `qserver` has been tested and available on  Linux (64 bit), Windows (32 bit and 64 bit) and macOS operating systems.
-The client is open-source at [KxSystems/qserver](https://github.com/KxSystems/qserver) github repository.
+Follow [Installation instructions](https://github.com/KxSystems/rkdb#installation).
+Currently, `rkdb` has been tested and available on  Linux (64 bit), Windows (32 bit and 64 bit) and macOS operating systems.
+The client is open-source at [KxSystems/rkdb](https://github.com/KxSystems/rkdb) github repository.
 The interface allows R to connect to a q database and send a request to it, which can optionally return a result.
 There are three methods available: